 Switching channels in the composer

-When you receive a new message in a ticket, the composer defaults to the channel where the last message came from.
-You can choose to reply on the same channel or pick another channel.
+When you receive a new message in a ticket, you can choose to reply on the same channel or pick another channel.

 To switch channels